wso2/docs-is/en/docs/using-wso2-identity-server/user-account-locking-and-account-disabling.md

 disabled.

-**Related Topics**
+!!! info "Related Topics"

     -   See [Enable last login and last password modified timestamps](../../using-wso2-identity-server/configuring-users) for more information on how to customize a user's profile to enable viewing of timestamps for the last time the user logged in and last time the user modified the password.
     -   See [Configuring
         Claims](../../using-wso2-identity-server/configuring-claims) for
         more information on how to store the claim values in the user store.